saikaryekar/saikaryekar/README.md

 # Hi there! 👋

-I'm Sai Karyekar, a Masters student studying Electrical and Computer Engineering (ECE) at Georgia Tech, specializing in Machine Learning.
+I'm Sai Karyekar, an SDE at Amazon and a Master's graduate from Georgia Tech (2025), specializing in Machine Learning.

-### Seeking Full-Time opportunities in ML and AI-LLMs
+### Seeking Full-Time opportunities
-🔍 Actively on the lookout for Full-time opportunities starting May 2025.
+🔍 Actively on the lookout for Full-time opportunities starting Dec 2025.
 Check out my GitHub for a glimpse of my projects.

 <!--
 ### Skills